amrltqt/lo-challenge/README.md

 ## Getting started

+Use docker-compose to launch the app on the port 8000, launching http://localhost:8000/graphql will gives you access to this really nice graphiql viewer configured.

 ```powershell
 docker-compose build
 docker-compose up -d
 ```

-http://localhost:8000/graphql will gives you access to this really nice graphiql viewer configured.

 To develop locally on this app, just clone the repo and you can start with: